Book Your Aqualand & Dolphin Show Tickets Here

 The lifeguards spend most of their time directing traffic to the ride the rings are designed for.
 The newer rides are good.
 Just stay away from the reworked Rapids slide.
 That's well dodgy.

-As a water park lover, I left Aqualand rather disillusioned.
+As a water park lover, I left Aqualand Costa Adeje rather disillusioned.
 I wouldn't recommend you go anytime soon.
 But I fear if you don't, you may never get the chance, as I think its days are numbered.

 My overall rating is a little generous, 'cos dolphins are cute.